Vioh/Trial/README.md

 object to define another kind of object.

 There are 2 kinds of overloading of functions/operators:
-- Context-independent: overloading is done **only** on the types of the parameters.
+- Context-independent: overloading is done **only** on the param types.
-- context-dependent: overloading is done on **both** the types of the parameters, as well as the return type.
+- Context-dependent: overloading is done on **both** param types and return type.

 SML
 ---